Tesena-smart-testing/playwright-js-template-project/README.md

 ```
 npm install
+// if update happens, do not commit changes to the master!!!
 npm update
 ```

-## Test development - core rules
+## Test development

+### Core rules

-- do not push to the master - I will revert it, no questions asked
+- do not push to the master - **I will revert it, no questions asked**
-- until CI pipeline with linting and formatting is setup, use on your development local:
+- CI pipeline with linting and formatting checks for pull requests is set up, but still use on your development local:

   - [eslint](https://github.com/eslint/eslint) - to check, catch and remove errors, bugs.
 Has plugin in VScode
   - [prettier](https://github.com/prettier/prettier) - to keep code formatting consistent.
 Has plugin in VScode.

+- when creating PR in Github repository, add label `automerge`.
+If checks pass, your PR will be automatically merged to the master.

+## Documentation

+Codebase (test files included) docs are generated via [Documentation.js](https://documentation.js.org/) tool.
+Check its documentation to figure out how to work with it, or use predefined npm scripts in `package.json`.

 ## Usage <a name = "usage"></a>